siddheshkadam/pepithon-WTC/README.md

 30. How to send out an Email notification in selenium webdriver?
 [WRITE YOUR NAME]

 31. How to configure email notification in ansible?
-[WRITE YOUR NAME]
+[Gaurang]